 For our purposes I am going to speak of the type of soldering that attaches two wires together or one wire to a connector- the sort of soldering that any backyard mechanic might need to do when working on any electrical component or the wires that connect them together in almost any type of vehicle.

 Although there are methods that can be used to make these connections without soldering, they are usually inferior. soldering does a lot of things:

 1) It Is Strong- You are connecting two metal parts with a liquid metal that becomes solid after it fills the joint and cools.
 When properly done it leaves no voids so the joint is very strong and the wire is well supported.

-2) It Slows or Stops Oxidation – Because solder fills the joint it excludes air and moisture so the metal in the joint will not oxidize.
-This maximizes electrical flow over time.
+2) It Slows or Stops Oxidation – Because solder fills the joint and it excludes air and moisture so the metal in the joint will not oxidize.
+This maximizes electrical flow, reliably over a long time period.

 3) It Makes An Excellent Electrical Connection- because the solder is a conductor it gives the wire more area from which it can flow electrons to whatever it is connected.

 4) Non-permanent – Although soldering is very strong, it can be removed and the joint taken apart in the future if necessary.

 5) Connectors do Not Need to be Crimped – Those little metal connectors that are designed to be crimped have a terrible habit of coming loose as well as breaking the little copper wires in the conductor making a weak joint as well as one that does not conduct as well as it should.
 They easily let air and moisture in which causes corrosion and that leads to poor and broken connections.